Monday Board Of Education COVID-19 Report

 - 1 confirmed positive case among students

+- 1 faculty/staff has been quarantined at home due to exposure/close proximity

+- 17 students have been quarantined at home due to exposure/close proximity

-- 44 students have been quarantined at home due to exposure/close contact
+- 8 students have been quarantined at home due to exposure/close proximity

-- 4 staff being monitored at home due to possible positive case (awaiting results)
+- 1 faculty/staff has been quarantined at home due to exposure/close proximity

-- 7 students being monitored at home due to exposure to possible positive case (awaiting results)
+- 10 students have been quarantined at home due to exposure/close proximity

 No comments: